bhenrich/YunOS/README.md

   * [03/23/2023 - v0.1](#03232023---v01)
 ---
 Heads up.
 This project is made for me to learn more about C#.
 It's not meant for actual, practical use.
 See it as some sort of toy.
-This project has been made by Benjamin "YuNii" Henrich.
+This project has been made by Benjamin "YuNii" Henrich, with numerous contributions from [GeoBaer24](https://github.com/geobaer24)

 ## Features
 - Full Linux-Style Commandline